 From a staffer suing a community center for failing to deal with a rude coworker to someone at your counseling center claiming an unpleasant work environment, this coverage helps nonprofits handle the high cost of attorney's fees, a settlement, or a court-ordered judgment.

 There are several factors that an employer is prohibited from considering during the hiring process, such as race, religion, and gender.
 When an employee claims your nonprofit made a decision to hire or promote based on discriminatory information, employment practices liability insurance provides the funds to cover your defense and settle lawsuits quickly.

-Small business owners often purchase EPLI along with directors and officers (D&O) insurance, potentially for a discount.
+Small business owners often purchase EPLI along with directors and officers insurance, another type of management liability insurance.
+A management liability insurance bundle usually costs less than purchasing the policies separately.
 Speak with a licensed Insureon agent who specializes in nonprofit insurance policies to find out more.